instrumental-products/agent-os/instructions/create-spec.md

 </example_template>

 <instructions>
-  ACTION: Create specs folder and technical-spec.md
+  ACTION: Create sub-specs folder and technical-spec.md
   DOCUMENT: All technical decisions and requirements
   JUSTIFY: Any new dependencies
 </instructions>